Rhonda McDonda

 Peep is maybe her surname.
 Oh, that's true.

 Maybe Bo Peep is the name.
-And then Little, of course, is little.
+And then Little, of course, is Little.

 Let me finish.
-Nobody was stopping here.
+Nobody was stopping him.

 Did he come with a birth certificate?
 Like Cabbage Patch dolls?
 Oh, that'd be so cute.
 That'd be so cute.

 Every toy should come with a birth certificate.
 Now, with Cabbage Patch dolls, was every single one different from the last?
-There were were no repeating.
+There were no repeating.

 There were no repeating.